-20.11(2) Notification plan.
-Each investor-owned utility shall have on file with the board a plan to notify its customers of an approaching peak demand on the day when peak demand is likely to occur.
+20.11(1) Pursuant to Iowa Code section 476.17, each investor-owned utility shall have a plan to notify its customers of an approaching peak demand on the day when peak demand is likely to occur.
+The plan shall be made available to the board upon request.

-a.
-The plan shall include the following:
+20.11(2) The plan shall include, at a minimum, the following: